Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 7.95% to 35.99% (fixed)

-Must be 18+ years old, an American citizen or US permanent resident and have a 640+ credit score, not a resident of Iowa or West Virginia.
+640+ credit score, not a resident of Iowa or West Virginia">18+ years old, a US citizen or permanent resident and have a 640+ credit score, not a resident of Iowa or West Virginia

 Personal loan payments can hang like a weight over your head.
 Choosing to tackle repayments head-on can save you time, money and stress — without having to sacrifice a huge part of your monthly income.

 - Stash away the change.
 Find an app that allows you to round up the change from your purchases and put it toward savings.
 Once you’ve built up some capital, make an extra payment toward your loan.
 You may also want to consider opening an extra savings account so you won’t have to worry about not having enough in your checking account.

 - Pay every two weeks.
 Making biweekly payments might feel like you’re just paying twice a month, but it actually adds up to 26 payments rather than the 24 you would have made paying twice a month.
 You’ll end up paying off your loan earlier without even realizing it.

 - Round up payments.
 Round up your payments to the nearest $50 or even $100 to pay off more of your loan amount.
 And even if you can only manage a to throw $5 or $10 more each month, those few extra dollars can quickly add up — as long as you don’t have prepayment penalties. .